 - Check the reluctor ring and timing chain/timing belt for damage.
 Replace or repair as needed.

 - Remove the crankshaft position sensor and inspect the tip for metal shavings or other damage.
-You may be able to wipe the metal shavings away, but if the sensor is badly damaged it should be replaced.
+You may be able to wipe the metal shavings away, but if the sensor is badly damaged, it needs replacing.

-- Test the wires of the crankshaft sensor with a digital multimeter set to DC voltage at a low range.
-Turn on your ignition without starting your engine and touch the black lead of the multimeter to the negative battery post.
+- Test the crankshaft sensor’s wires with a digital multimeter set to DC voltage at a low range.
+Turn on your ignition without starting your engine and touch the multimeter’s black lead to the negative battery post.
 Test each wire by touching the red lead to it.
 One wire should read a reference voltage of 1.5 volts.
 If it doesn’t, the wiring harness is faulty.